OWASP/CheatSheetSeries/cheatsheets/Database_Security_Cheat_Sheet.md

 ## Database Configuration and Hardening

-The underlying operating system for the database server should be hardened in the same way as any other server, based on an secure baseline such as the [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks/) or the [Microsoft Security Baselines](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-security-baselines).
+The underlying operating system for the database server should be hardened in the same way as any other server, based on a secure baseline such as the [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks/) or the [Microsoft Security Baselines](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-security-baselines).

-The database software should also be hardened.
-The following principles should apply to any database software and platform:
+The database application should also be properly configured and hardened.
+The following principles should apply to any database application and platform:

 - Install any required security updates and patches.
 - Configure the database services to run under a low privileged user account.
 - Remove any default accounts and databases.
-- Store any [transaction logs](https://en.wikipedia.org/wiki/Transaction_log) on a separate disk to the main database files.
+- Store [transaction logs](https://en.wikipedia.org/wiki/Transaction_log) on a separate disk to the main database files.
-- Configure a regular back of the database.
+- Configure a regular backup of the database.
   - Ensure that the backups are protected with appropriate permissions, and ideally encrypted.

 The following sections gives some further recommendations for specific database software, in addition to the more general recommendations given above.